A Guide to the Successful International Registration of Trademarks in the US

 When your mark is similar to another company’s, consumers may mistake your product for the other company’s.
 Similarities include logos, designs, fragrances, and tastes, among other things.

-For example, if the mark “TWEEDLE” is chosen for a cologne you created while a body sprays with the mark “T.WIDYL” is already on the market, consumers who are new to wearing “T.WIDELY” may mistake the cologne you created for “T.WIDELY” the next time they want to buy it.
+For example, if the mark “TWEEDLE” is chosen for a cologne you created while a body spray with the mark “T.WIDYL” is already on the market, consumers who are new to wearing “T.WIDELY” may mistake the cologne you created for “T.WIDELY” the next time they want to buy it.
 And if both products have similar fragrances, it will take a trained nose to tell the difference.

 The greater the likelihood of confusion between your mark and an existing product, the greater the likelihood of the USPTO rejecting your trademark application.